Intravenous Vitamin and Mineral Therapies (Chelation)

 Does it hurt?

 No, it is painless.
-The patient reclines comfortably and is give an intravenous solution of EDTA (ethylenediaminetetraacetic acid) with vitamins and minerals.
+The patient reclines comfortably and is given an intravenous solution of EDTA (ethylenediaminetetraacetic acid) with vitamins and minerals.

 Is it safe?